TAbdiukov/extract/JAR.md

 ## Getting started with CryptoChecker
 CryptoChecker is very simple to set up, but **CryptoChecker absolutely requires Windows**
-1. Download the latest version [CryptoChecker](https://github.com/TAbdiukov/Reverse_CryptoChecker)
+1. Download the latest version of [CryptoChecker](https://github.com/TAbdiukov/Reverse_CryptoChecker)
 2. Extract the archive
 3. Using command-prompt, change directory to CryptoChecker
 4. Run, `cc (target_file)`